World: History of philosophy

-Parmenides

-The traditional interpretation of Parmenides' work is that he argued that the everyday perception of reality of the physical world (as described in doxa) is mistaken, and that the reality of the world is 'One Being' (as described in aletheia): an unchanging, ungenerated, indestructible whole.

 Plato

 Plato is well known for his theory of forms, which posits the existence of two different worlds: the sensible world and the intelligible world.
 The sensible world is the world we live in, filled with changing physical things we can see, touch and interact with.
-The intelligible world, on the other hand, is the world of invisible, eternal, changeless forms like goodness, beauty, unity and sameness.
+The intelligible world is the world of invisible, eternal, changeless forms like goodness, beauty, unity and sameness.
 Plato ascribes a lower ontological status to the sensible world, which only imitates the world of forms.
 This is due to the fact that physical things exist only to the extent that they participate in the forms that characterize them, while the forms themselves have an independent manner of existence.
 In this sense, the sensible world is a mere replication of the perfect exemplars found in the world of forms: it never lives up to the original.
 In the allegory of the cave, Plato compares the physical things we are familiar with to mere shadows of the real things.
 But not knowing the difference, the prisoners in the cave mistake the shadows for the real things.

-Hegel

-In Georg Wilhelm Friedrich Hegel's philosophy of history, the expression Weltgeschichte ist Weltgericht (World History is a tribunal that judges the World) is used to assert the view that History is what judges men, their actions and their opinions.
-Science is born from the desire to transform the World in relation to Man; its final end is technical application.

-Schopenhauer

-The World as Will and Representation is the central work of Arthur Schopenhauer.
-Schopenhauer saw the human will as our one window to the world behind the representation; the Kantian thing-in-itself.
-He believed, therefore, that we could gain knowledge about the thing-in-itself, something Kant said was impossible, since the rest of the relationship between representation and thing-in-itself could be understood by analogy to the relationship between human will and human body.

 Wittgenstein

 Two definitions that were both put forward in the 1920s, however, suggest the range of available opinion.
-"The world is everything that is the case," wrote Ludwig Wittgenstein in his influential Tractatus Logico-Philosophicus, first published in 1921.
-This definition would serve as the basis of logical positivism, with its assumption that there is exactly one world, consisting of the totality of facts, regardless of the interpretations that individual people may make of them.
+"The world is everything that is the case", wrote Ludwig Wittgenstein in his influential Tractatus Logico-Philosophicus, first published in 1921.